Hans Brinker, or The Silver Skates

-Hans Brinker, or The Silver Skates (full title: Hans Brinker; or, the Silver Skates: A Story of Life in Holland) is a novel by American author Mary Mapes Dodge, first published in 1865.
+Hans Brinker, or The Silver Skates (full title: Hans Brinker; or, the Silver Skates: A Story of Life in Holland) is a children's novel by American author Mary Mapes Dodge, first published in 1865.
 The novel takes place in the Netherlands and is a colorful fictional portrait of early 19th-century Dutch life, as well as a tale of youthful honor.

 The book's title refers to the beautiful silver skates to be awarded to the winner of the ice-skating race Hans Brinker hopes to enter.
-The novel introduced the sport of Dutch speed skating to Americans, and in U.S. media Hans Brinker is still considered the prototypical speed skater.
+The novel introduced the sport of Dutch speed skating to Americans, and as recently as the 1990s U.S. media still saw Hans Brinker as the prototypical speed skater.

-The book is also notable for popularizing the story of the little Dutch boy who plugs a dyke with his finger.
+The book is also notable for popularizing the story of the little Dutch boy who plugs a dike with his finger.